CrowdStrike/falcon-scripts/bash/install/README.md

   > Use this scope when configuring the `FALCON_SENSOR_UPDATE_POLICY_NAME` environment variable.
 - (optional) **Hosts** [write]
   > Use this scope when configuring the `FALCON_REMOVE_HOST` environment variable for the uninstall script.
+  >
+  > :warning:
+  > It is recommended to use Host Retention Policies in the Falcon console instead.

 ## Configuration